 On her Instagram account she shares her study experiences, moments of her life in Maastricht, and much more.
 Follow her to get a sneak peak of your possible future!

-If you have questions about the programme and/or about (student) life in Maastricht, don't hesitate to get in touch with Michelle through her Instagram page; she's happy to help you with your study choice, as previous student ambassadors helped her with hers.
+If you have questions about the programme and/or about (student) life in Maastricht, don't hesitate to get in touch with Meagan through her Instagram page; she's happy to help you with your study choice, as previous student ambassadors helped her with hers.

 Laura’s extra mile in health: “Study the effects of pharmaceuticals on patients with psychotic disorders and further develop my critical thinking”